Kirk Baxter: Career

-Baxter was raised in Sydney, Australia and commenced his career as an editor there.
-He had been noted primarily for his work editing commercials, and co-founded a commercial editing firm named Final Cut.
-In 2004, Baxter joined Angus Wall's firm Rock Paper Scissors, which was also responsible for commercial work.
-Baxter then worked with Wall as an "additional editor" on Fincher's film Zodiac.
-When Wall was chosen to edit The Curious Case of Benjamin Button, he proposed to Fincher that Baxter be the co-editor, and they have since worked together on Fincher's subsequent films.
+In 2004, Baxter joined Angus Wall's firm Rock Paper Scissors, which specialised in feature film and commercial work.
+Baxter then worked with Wall as an "additional editor" on David Fincher's film Zodiac.
+When Wall began to prepare to edit The Curious Case of Benjamin Button, he proposed to Fincher that Baxter be the co-editor.

 Baxter and Wall were nominated for the Academy Award for Best Film Editing, the BAFTA Award for Best Editing, and the American Cinema Editors Eddie Award for their work on The Curious Case of Benjamin Button.
 For their work on The Social Network, Baxter and Wall won an Oscar and a BAFTA in 2011.
 The following year, they won a second Oscar for The Girl with the Dragon Tattoo.
+Baxter refutes that Fincher does "a thousand takes", saying "it is not the same angle getting repeated a thousand times, it is coverage.
+So there is always somewhere to be in the scene...It’s the volume of angles that really differentiates how information is presented in David’s work."